-Top VPN providers offer detailed setup tutorials on how to configure VPN connections for different types of routers.
+Top VPN providers offer detailed setup tutorials on how to configure VPN tunnels for different types of routers.
 Basically, you need to enter the VPN server name (or IP address), the authentication credentials (username, password, or certificate) to the VPN configuration page from the router admin area.

-Here is an example how to set up a VPN connection on a router running the DD-WRT firmware:
+Here is an example of how to set up a VPN connection on a router running the DD-WRT firmware:

 - Enter the DD-WRT control panel.

 - Choose the type of VPN tunnel: PPTP client or OpenVPN client.

 - For PPTP client enter the Server IP or DNS Name, Username, Password and other parameters required by your VPN provider.